BarbaraLan/pokemon-tracking-game/README.md

 - have a score
 - have a timer

-##BACKLOG
+## BACKLOG
-- add more enemies
+- add different quind of enemies not only one, with different velocities
-- add more levels
+- add more levels and with them, different cackground
-- select your character at the beginning
+- select your character at the beginning (3 options)

-##PROJECT PLANNING
+## PROJECT PLANNING
 My project was divided in smaller tasks.
 I used Trello to organize  my tasks and to keep track of my progress.
 I also used wireframe to have better idea of how my game would look like.

 LINK OF THE PUBLISHED GAME: https://barbaralan.github.io/pokemon-tracking-game/